DocuWare/Intellix/doc/installation_en.md

 You should get one line each as output for the Docker containers __intellix_app__ and __intellix_solr__.
 In the `Status` column, you can see whether the Docker containers are running (`Up...`) or have been ended (`Exited...`).
 You can also see in this column whether the containers are accessible in principle.
 At startup, (`health: starting`) is displayed here.
 If the containers respond successfully to requests, (`healthy`) is displayed.

 After starting Intelligent Indexing, you can navigate to <http://localhost/intellix-v2/Html> on the host computer to call up the administration interface.
+This can lead to problems when using Internet Explorer.
+In this case, use a different browser.

 You can log in with the user name and password you specified via the parameters `intellixAdminUser` and `intellixAdminUserPassword` in the script for initializing the database in the [Installation of the Database Server](#installation-of-the-database-server) section.